 How does the roasting process work?
 Green coffee is hard, tasteless and generally worthless in its unroasted form.
 It's amazing anyone ever thought to roast and drink the stuff.
 A misconception is that coffee is "baked" like a pie.
 Add heat, turn the bean brown and you have coffee.
 This couldn't be a more inaccurate way to describe the roasting process.
 Roasting is actually the fostering of a chemical process within the bean.
 Heat and time, perfectly placed and managed, makes a great roasted coffee.
 Should that process stall or if heat is applied to quickly or erratically, the chemical process slows or stops and the coffee begins to bake, not roast.
 Baked coffee tastes like grass or cardboard and is severely flawed to the point it is no longer drinkable.
 Ruining coffee during the roasting process can happen quickly and attention to every detail is critical.
 Roasting is a head-on collision of art and chemistry.

 Do you own a percolator?
 Brewing coffee with a percolator is acceptable if you find yourself on a deserted island with no other option.
 Otherwise, it becomes a perfect way to destroy good coffee.
 If you happen to have one of these medieval devices, do yourself a favor; fill it full of dirt and put a nice house plant in it.
 UPDATE: I recently had a very nice lady scold me for talking down on her percolator apparently quite offended I suggested it be used to hold dirt.
 She swears by this method and that it makes some darn good coffee.
 I felt compelled to give her the following advice:

-- Take the coffee off the heart immediately when you believe it is done....don't allow it to simmer
+- Take the coffee off the heat immediately when you believe it is done....don't allow it to simmer

 - Use very coarsely ground coffee